kitschpatrol/renami/readme.md

 <!-- short-description -->

-**A CLI tool and TypeScript library for automatically renaming Markdown files based on their frontmatter.**
+**A CLI tool and TypeScript library for config-driven automatic filename management.**

 <!-- /short-description -->